dlotterman/metal_code_snippets/documentation_stage/operator_documentation/operators_guide_to_metal_dedicated_ports.md

 The customers "on-prem" is a datacenter on their corporate campus in Fremont CA. They source a local-loop from a vendor from their facility in Fremont CA going to Equinix SV5.
 The customer orders a patch x-conn to go from the vendors POP to Equinix Metal within SV5, with Metal's side terminating in SMF-LC.
 The customer orders Metal Dedicated Ports which will be the termination point for the SMF-LC patch / extension that goes from vendor's POP to Equinix Metal.

-It is worth noting that each of these widgets will have cost implications.
-EM Dedicated Ports service charge is for the ports and the ports alone, no intermediary solution services included.

 ## Equinix Metal Dedicated Port High Availability